 Welly wanging contests are a vital part of Yorkshire Day.
 Picture credit: welliefreak Wikipedia Creative commons

-If you are from Yorkshire you will probably already know this, but as we are on t’internet and potentially someone could be reading this on a desert island it is important to point out that welly wanging does exist and is a truly great sport.
+If you’re from Yorkshire you’ll probably already know this, but as we are on t’internet and potentially someone could be reading this on a desert island it is important to point out that welly wanging does exist and is a truly great sport.
 The rules are simple- grab a welly and “wang” (or throw) it as far as you can.

-Events can be found at Yorkshire Day events across the county.
+Yorkshire Day events can be found across the county.
 It’s origins come from the Pennine village of Upperthong, which is also home to the annual World Championships, held here each June.

 Fancy a go?
 The complete set of rules can be found on the Upperthong village website.